Workride vs Northride: The NZ Ride to Work Scheme Guide for Employers and Employees

 For Employees — Which Scheme Is Right for You?

 WorkRide is New Zealand's first ride-to-work benefit scheme.
 NorthRide is an established company that's now operating in New Zealand.
-If you're employer offered both schemes, here's an summary of each one's strength and if it's worth doing a ride-to-work scheme.
+If your employer offered both schemes, here's a summary of each one's strength and if it's worth doing a ride-to-work scheme.

 WorkRide's strengths: